We had to cover a distance of approximately 520 km, with not much to see on the way except for a few small towns

 Arriving at Undara Experience

 Later on, we even had a visit from some kangaroos who crossed our campsite, and Nell went to say ‘hi’.
-We felt home.
+We felt at home.
 The air was still hot but less humid, making it much easier to breathe.

 Undara Lava Tubes

 At 8 am we were already sitting in a small bus and going to visit Undara lava tubes.
 They are huge tunnels created by lava flowing 190 million years ago.
 It was hard to believe that the hills we saw around us have over 120 inactive (fortunately) volcanoes.

 On the other hand, the Undara lava tubes created by the bursting volcano stretch over 160 km and are the longest lava tubes in the world!

 Some of the tubes had collapsed or become clogged with soil, but the fragments that we visited were nonetheless impressive.
 We couldn’t help but wonder what had occurred in this region millions of years ago.

 Although the volcanoes themselves do not seem dangerous, we knew that they had once erupted and spewed out vast quantities of lava.
 Now, the Undara lava tubes are no more than rolling hills that are simply a part of the landscape.

 Kalkani Crater Rim Walk

 Fortunately, the panoramic view from Kalkani Crater was breathtaking, and we could see for miles around.
 Marius and Nell even collected two small lava rocks to serve as keepsakes of their visit.

 Undara Experience is a unique place and we wanted to stay longer but as I mentioned the resort and caravan park are getting into wet season sleep and we had to move on.

-Our plan was to get to the east coast, and to be more precise Daintree National Park.
-It was already late (beginning of December) so we did not want to be stuck anywhere if big rain comes.
+Our plan was to get to the east coast and to be more precise Daintree National Park.
+It was already late (beginning of December) so we did not want to be stuck anywhere if a big rain comes.